- Vancouver, Canada

-Her repertory also includes lead roles in Tomasson’s Caprice, Chaconne for Piano and Two Dancers, Criss-Cross, The Fifth Season, Swan Lake, and Trio; Ashton’s Symphonic Variations; Balanchine’s Agon, Brahms-Schoenberg Quartet, Divertimento No. 15, “Emeralds,” Serenade (Dark Angel and Russian Girl), Symphony in C, Theme and Variations, and Tarantella; Bintley’s The Dance House; Elo’s Double Evil; Caniparoli’s Lambarena; Forsythe’s Artifact Suite, in the middle, somewhat elevated, and The Vertiginous Thrill of Exactitude; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Lubovitch’s “… smile with my heart” and Elemental Brubeck; MacMillan’s Winter Dreams; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II and Paquita; van Manen’s Variations for Two Couples; McGregor’s Chroma; Morris’ Maelstrom; Nureyev’s Raymonda—Act III (Raymonda); Page’s Guide to Strange Places; Possokhov’s Classical Symphony, Diving into the Lilacs, Francesca da Rimini, and Fusion; Ratmansky’s Le Carnaval des Animaux, From Foreign Lands, Russian Seasons, and Shostakovich Trilogy (Piano Concerto #1); Robbins’ Dances at a Gathering (Yellow); and Wheeldon’s Number Nine, Rush, and Within the Golden Hour.
+Her repertory includes Ashton’s Symphonic Variations; Balanchine’s Agon, Divertimento No. 15, Emeralds, Serenade, Symphony in C, and Theme and Variations; the pas de deux from Binet’s Children of Chaos; Elo’s Double Evil; Caniparoli’s Lambarena; Forsythe’s Artifact Suite, in the middle, somewhat elevated, and The Vertiginous Thrill of Exactitude; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Lubovitch’s Elemental Brubeck; MacMillan’s Winter Dreams; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II, and Paquita; van Manen’s Variations for Two Couples; McGregor’s Chroma; Millepied’s The Chairman Dances—Quartet for Two; Morris’ Maelstrom; Nureyev’s Raymonda—Act III (Raymonda); Possokhov’s Classical Symphony, Francesca da Rimini, and Fusion; Ratmansky’s Seven Sonatas and Shostakovich Trilogy; Robbins’ Dances at a Gathering and Other Dances; Thatcher’s Ghost in the Machine; Tomasson’s Chaconne for Piano and Two Dancers, The Fifth Season, and Trio; and Wheeldon’s Continuum and Within the Golden Hour.

-Chung received the Isadora Duncan Award for Outstanding Achievement in Performance (Individual) for the 2013 Repertory Season.
-She was a finalist and prizewinner at the Prix de Lausanne in 2000 and received the top honor of a silver medal at the Adeline Genée Awards in London that same year.
+Frances received the Isadora Duncan Award for Outstanding Achievement in Performance (Individual) for the 2013 Repertory Season and the silver medal at the 2000 Adeline Genée Awards.